ianrenton/planesailing-server/README.md

 * Receives complete aircraft data sets direct from Dump1090 in its own JSON format, if preferred
 * Receives APRS messages via KISS TCP (e.g. from Direwolf)
 * Receives HORUS JSON format messages via UDP (e.g. from radiosonde_auto_rx)
+* Queries Meshtastic nodes via their Python API to obtain details of nearby nodes
 * Includes support for config-based addition of extra tracks for the base station, airports and seaports
 * Includes support for config-based addition of AIS track names, to cover the period between getting a position message and a details message
 * Includes look-up tables to determine aircraft operators, types, and the correct MIL-STD2525C symbols to use for a variety of tracks